-INCLUDE ALL REQUIRED ELEMENTS.
+- DO INCLUDE ALL REQUIRED ELEMENTS.
 Submit a proposal that is complete.
 Even if the FastLane system allows a proposal to be submitted without these items, ALL proposals must have each of the items listed below, WITHOUT EXCEPTION.

-- Project Summary

-- Project Description
+- Project Summary Project Description

 - References Cited

 - Biographical Sketches

+- Budget and Subaward Budgets

-- Preliminary Budget and Budget Justification
+- Budget Justification

-- · Current and Pending Support
+- Current and Pending Support

 - Collaborators and Other Affiliations

-Facilities, Equipment and Other Resources Supplementary Documents (all that are applicable)
+- Facilities, Equipment and Other Resources

+- Supplementary Documents (all that are applicable)

-PROVIDE COMPANY COMMERCIALIZATION HISTORY (if applicable).
-Submit a Company Commercialization History form (on the NSF template) if your company has received an SBIR/STTR Phase II proposal previously (from any agency).
+DO provide a company commercialization history (if applicable).
+Submit a Company Commercialization History form (on the NSF template) if your company has received an SBIR/STTR Phase II award previously (from any agency).
 DO NOT modify the NSF Company Commercialization template to include additional narrative or information beyond what is required on the form.